Turkish Tea: The Taste and Experience of Turkey

 Apple tea is a lot like our hot apple cider and is served just like traditional tea and it smells wonderful.
 We had it many times and it was a favorite for my kids.
 There is no word on what animal blood it is supposed to resemble. 😉

-Put loose tea in a trap pot.
+Turkish tea starts with loose tea.
 According to those I asked in Turkey, porcelain or cooper pots make the best tea.
 Add boiling water and let the tea steep for 10-15 minutes.
 Serve in a small glass immediately because hot is better!

 Stopping to sip hot tea is a great way to experience the Turkish culture and you’ll have lots of opportunities to do just that.
 It is available at every restaurant and hotel.
 Turks are warm, very relaxed people and things move at a slower pace than in the United States.
 Don’t fight it – instead just sink into it.
 Take a deep breath, relax, sip the tea, and enjoy your vacation.
 Spend the time talking with your family, connecting, and making family memories.
 Combine the relaxed tea sipping with a hammam experience and you’ll wonder why anyone ever leaves Turkey!!